noahadams/cascadiajs-2014-presentation/Cascadia JS 2014 Day 2.md

 - your hiring process sucks
 - terrible cultural secret: men overstate, women understate
 - another hot tip, women are undervalued salarywise
-- let's do better than notbeing horrible to women
+- let's do better than not being horrible to women
 - talking about diversity in hiring is threatening to those in the status quo group
 - the games industry is even worse than this crowd
 - the standard you walk past is the standard you accept